jmalmin/slatefire-infinity-docs/Installs/Installs.md

 Or you can compile it from source with these steps:

-1) Download the expect package from the below link
+1) Download the expect package from the below link.

 	[http://sourceforge.net/projects/expect/](http://sourceforge.net/projects/expect/)
 2) Install the required dependecy packages "Tcl/Tk" language toolkit